U.S. Department of Transportation

 The FHWA advances these initiatives through its participation in such programs as the National Summer Transportation Institute and the Summer Transportation Internship Program for Diverse Groups; as well as through contract awards to minority colleges/universities for transportation research and development.

 Increasing Opportunity & Improving Quality of Life of Asian Americans & Pacific Islanders in Federal Programs

-The following executive order requires each executive department and designated agency to prepare a plan for, and shall document, its efforts to improve the quality of life of Asian Americans and Pacific Islanders through increased participation in Federal programs where Asian Americans and Pacific Islanders may be underserved.
+Executive Order 13216 requires each executive department and designated agency to prepare a plan for, and shall document, its efforts to improve the quality of life of Asian Americans and Pacific Islanders through increased participation in Federal programs where Asian Americans and Pacific Islanders may be underserved.